 We are tasked with comparing multiple different variables at play here.
-There is the new notification system along with its effect of creating more unsubscribes.
+There is the new notification system, along with its effect of creating more unsubscribes.
 We can also see how login rates compare for unsubscribes for each bucket of the A/B test.

 Given that we want to measure two different changes, we know we have to use GROUP BY for the two variables: date and bucket variant.
 What comes next?

-More context.
-You are provided with a table of user experiences representing each person’s past work experiences and timelines.
+More context: You are provided with a table of user experiences representing each person’s past work experiences and timelines.

 Therefore, in analyzing this dataset, we can prove this hypothesis by separating the data scientists into specific segments on how often they jump in their careers.

-For example, if we looked at the number of job switches for data scientists that have been in their field for five years, we could prove the hypothesis if the number of data science managers increased as the number of career jumps also rose.
+For example, if we looked at the number of job switches for data scientists that have been in their field for five years, we could prove the hypothesis that the number of data science managers increased as the number of career jumps also rose.

-More context.
-You are given a table with search results on Facebook, which includes query (search term), position (the search position) and rating (human rating from 1 to 5).
-Each row represents a single search, and includes a column has_clicked that represents whether a user clicked or not.
+More context: You are given a table with search results on Facebook, which includes query (search term), position (the search position), and rating (human rating from 1 to 5).
+Each row represents a single search and includes a column has_clicked that represents whether a user clicked or not.

 This question requires us to formulaically do two things: create a metric that can analyze a problem that we face and then actually compute that metric.

 Think about the data we want to display to prove or disprove the hypothesis.
 Our output metric is CTR (clickthrough rate).
 If CTR is high when search result ratings are high and CTR is low when the search result ratings are low, then our hypothesis is proven.
-However if the opposite is true, CTR is low when the search result ratings are high, or there is no proven correlation between the two, then our hypothesis is not proven.
+However, if the opposite is true, CTR is low when the search result ratings are high, or there is no proven correlation between the two, then our hypothesis is not proven.

 With that structure in mind, we can then look at the results split into different search rating buckets.
-If we measure the CTR for queries that all have results rated at 1, and then measure CTR for queries that have results rated at lower than 2, etc… we can measure to see if the increase in rating is correlated with an increase in CTR.
+If we measure the CTR for queries that all have results rated at 1 and then measure CTR for queries that have results rated at lower than 2, etc., we can measure to see if the increase in rating is correlated with an increase in CTR.